dynatrace-oss/DynatraceDashboardPowerups/README.md

 ![USQL Stacked Bar Chart](Assets/usqlstack.png)

 ### USQL colors
-This powerup switches the color palette for a USQL chart .
+This powerup switches the color palette for a USQL or Explorer chart.
 Change the title like this:
 `!PU(usqlcolor):vals=satisfied,tolerating,frustrated;colors=green,yellow,red`

 Explanation: